BUILDING A REWARDS PROGRAM THAT REALLY WORKS

 This approach is innovative because traditional solutions used to inform car insurance rewards have neglected much of the trip context, focusing on some general notion of ‘safe driving.’
 So, for example, they’d almost always consider driving at the speed limit as proper driving, rewarding it in the same way, no matter if the trip occurred on a dry, empty highway on a bright summer day or a slime mud road in the middle of a winter storm.
 So in no way can we speak of a personalized and fair approach.
 And losing customers because of their frustration with such inaccuracies is a frequent problem.

 Meanwhile, a better, data-oriented system offering detailed risk-scoring of trips makes better loyalty programs that use transparent rules and pure data to consider individual driving skills and not just crash avoidance.
-You can enhance them with add-ons, like trip logbooks, to allow customers to keep track of all past trips and understand how good they have been driving in terms of risk, eco-efficiency, and car wear.
+You can enhance them with add-ons, like trip logbooks, to allow customers to keep track of all past trips and understand how well they have been driving in terms of risk, eco-efficiency, and car wear.
 Many drivers will already appreciate the opportunity to get this information, as it will help them keep safe and reduce spending on fuel and maintenance.
 And when you tie this with attractive rewards, your customers will never go away.

 Adding zest to your rewards and loyalty programs